 - Moon’s size vs. Antenna Aperture – the moon is a small target (about 0.5 degrees) compared to the radiation pattern of most 2m antenna systems.
 This means that most of our transmitted power passes by the moon and continues into space.

-Taking the moon’s size, an average orbital distance, and an average Libration Fading level into account, one can expect only about 6.5 % of the power that is directed towards the moon to be reflected back towards earth.
+Taking the moon’s size, average orbital distance, and average Libration Fading level into account, one can expect only about 6.5 % of the power that is directed toward the moon to be reflected back toward earth.

 EME “Good Guys”

 One might look at the challenges associated with making EME contacts and say “why bother”?
 EME contacts present one of the most challenging and technical forms of Amateur Radio communications.
 It is this challenge that fascinates most EME’ers including this one.
 Fortunately, there are some “good-guy” effects that help to put EME communications within reach of most Amateur Radio stations.
 These include: